AndresMpa/dotfiles/README.md

 - [x] Reduce amount of wallpapers
 - [ ] Use generic strategy for wallpapers
 - [ ] Add a better way to install fonts
-- [ ] Update instalation script to Sway config
+- [ ] Update instalation script to SwayWM config

 ---